asigalov61/Intelligent-VIRTUOSO/README.md

 ***

-### A successful hybrid child of the Meddlying Virtuoso and the Chordified GTP2 Piano.
+### A successful hybrid child of the Meddleying VIRTUOSO and the Chordified GTP2 Piano.

 ***